-Initial fixed annual payments under this agreement (based on \$23.75 per square foot) are approximately \$1,211,300 adjusted annually based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
-The agreement continues through August 1, 2026 with an option to renew for an additional five-year term.
+Initial fixed annual payments under this agreement are approximately \$1,433,255 adjusted annually after the second year based on the Consumer Price Index (CPI) plus additional property costs including repairs, maintenance and insurance.
+The agreement continues through June 30, 2027 with an option to renew for two additional five-year terms.